Meet Karyn Speaking Media Blog Contact Call +1-858-603-3133 Login

 Pat’s hand gripped mine tightly– her eyes glistened with mischief.
 “I so look forward to your visits.
 Everyone else around here is so darned serious!
 I wish they’d just lighten up a little.”
 I looked around the room and she was right.
 Her 58-year-old husband and 32-year-old daughter sat on the couch, looking as if a smile would shatter their faces into a million pieces.
 “Tell me something funny that happened to you this week,” she continued.
 “What’s that little boy of yours been up to now?”

 Pat was one of several patients that I made home visits to as a nurse, following up after her chemo and radiation for a tumor in her neck and jaw.
 Physically she was doing fine and her outlook was tremendous.
-However, her family had an attitude that could sink a battle ship.
+However, her family had an attitude that could sink a battleship.
 Even though Pat valued laughter, her family felt her condition was much too serious to permit using humor.

 Does humor serve a purpose for those with terminal or chronic conditions?
 Absolutely.
 Humor serves many purposes, including relieving anxiety, managing painful feelings, and releasing anger in a socially acceptable way.
 Humor is a wonderful coping mechanism that can help by reframing or seeing situations in a new light.